brianfp/laravel-world/readme.md

-# Laravel World Database
+# Lumen World Models for Laravel World Database

-This package focused on World Countries, Regions, and Cities database with locale support for Laravel.
+This package focused on World Countries, Regions, and Cities database with locale support for Lumen.

 ## Conceptions